 \section{Conclusion}

-We introduced SignRoundV2, a practical framework for extreme low-bit post-training quantization of LLMs.
-By combining a gradient-informed sensitivity metric with a lightweight pre-tuning search, SignRoundV2 enables stable and accurate quantization even at aggressive bit widths.
-Experiments show that it delivers production-grade accuracy at 4–5 bits and strong performance at 2 bits.
-Our results demonstrate that effective PTQ can significantly reduce the computational and memory footprints of LLMs, offering a scalable solution for efficient large-scale model inference.
+We present SignRoundV2, a robust post-training quantization framework engineered for extremely low-bit LLM deployment.
+By integrating a gradient-informed sensitivity metric with a lightweight pre-tuning mechanism, SignRoundV2 ensures stable and accurate quantization under aggressive compression regimes.
+Extensive experiments demonstrate that our approach maintains high-fidelity performance at 4–5 bits and yields robust results even at 2 bits.
+These results confirm that effective PTQ can significantly reduce the computational and memory footprints of LLMs, offering a scalable solution for efficient large-scale model inference.